Frederick-S/Learn-C-The-Hard-Way-Exercise/README.md

-# Learn C The Hard Way Exercise
+# Learn C The Hard Way

 * [Exercise 1: Dust Off That Compiler](Ex1)
 * [Exercise 2: Make Is Your Python Now](Ex2)